FDR Control for Online Anomaly Detection: Comparison against competitor

 \subsection{Results}

-The box plots shown in Figures \ref{fig:fdr01}-\ref{fig:fnr02} represent the FDP and FNP distribution for 1000 repetitions.
-Inside each sub figure (a, b, c, d, e,..), the box plot distributions are displayed according to: \begin{enumerate} \item the multiple testing method mBH or LORD, \item the $p$-value estimation model set to Oracle PV, Fixed Cal., Sliding Cal.-$\star$ or Sliding Cal. \item and the distribution shift between the normal data and anomalies, noted $\Delta$, varying from $4\sigma$ to $3\sigma$. \end{enumerate}
+The box plots shown in Figures~\ref{fig:fdr01}-\ref{fig:fnr02} represent FDP and FNP distributions for 1000 repetitions.
+Within each subfigure (a, b, c, d, e,...), the box plots are shown according to the multiple testing procedure mBH or LORD, the $p$-value estimator and the distribution shift between normal data and anomalies.

-Table \ref{table:fnrfdr} gives a summary using FDR and FNR estimations.
-It enables easily the comparison between these values coming from the different strategies combining: \begin{enumerate} \item the multiple testing method mBH or LORD, \item the choice of the level $\alpha$ varying from $0.1$ to $0.2$, \item the $p$-value estimation model set to Oracle PV, Fixed Cal., Sliding Cal.-$\star$ or Sliding Cal. \item and the distribution shift between the normal data and anomalies, varying from $4\sigma$ to $3\sigma$. \end{enumerate}
+Table~\ref{table:fnrfdr} gives a summary using FDR and FNR estimates.
+It enables an easy comparison between the values obtained with the different strategies combining the multiple testing procedure mBH or LORD, the choice of the level $\alpha$ varying from $0.1$ to $0.2$, the $p$-value estimator and the distribution shift between the normal data and the anomalies.